hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [Robust Website Fingerprinting Through the Cache Occupancy Channel](https://arxiv.org/abs/1811.07153) - What if you can leverage machine learning and a Javascript security hole to track anyone browsing history?
 * [Track the number of coffees consumed using AWS DeepLens](https://aws.amazon.com/blogs/machine-learning/track-the-number-of-coffees-consumed-using-aws-deeplens/) - How to build a coffee tracker in the open space with AWS deeplens.
 * [Deep Learning State of the Art (2019) - MIT](https://www.youtube.com/watch?v=53YvP6gdD7U) - A lecture from [@lexfridman](https://twitter.com/lexfridman) on recent developments in deep learning.
 That is a very good overview of 2018 state of the art in research and applied deep learning.
-* Online AI experiments:
-  * [Iconary](https://iconary.allenai.org/) - Iconary from researchers at the Allen Institute for #AI is an online drawing and guessing game based on Pictionary.
-Its engine #AllenAI will blow your mind.
-  * [AI Experiments](https://experiments.withgoogle.com/collection/ai) - Curated list of AI experiments from Google.
-Doodle guessing, AI assisted drawing, Music, etc.

 As we are loosing most of the [nonverbal communications](https://en.wikipedia.org/wiki/Nonverbal_communication) in a large portion of our day to day modern human to human interactions, I've always been curious on how we could extend it with expressive enhancements that would explain much more than lengthy descriptions.
 "A picture worths a thousand words."
 Some attempts: